Quantum-Accelerators/quacc/docs/user/basics/wflow_syntax.md

 Here, we provide code snippets for several decorator-based workflow engines.
 For a comparison of the pros and cons of each approach, refer to the [Workflow Engines Overview](wflow_overview.md) page.
 We describe the specifics of how to use each workflow engine in more detail later in the documentation.

+## Background

+    To help enable interoperability between workflow engines, quacc offers a unified set of decorators: [`#!Python @job`](https://quantum-accelerators.github.io/quacc/reference/quacc/utils/wflows.html#quacc.utils.wflows.job), [`#!Python @flow`](https://quantum-accelerators.github.io/quacc/reference/quacc/utils/wflows.html#quacc.utils.wflows.flow), and [`#!Python @subflow`](https://quantum-accelerators.github.io/quacc/reference/quacc/utils/wflows.html#quacc.utils.wflows.subflow).

 !!!
 Tip

-    You don't need to learn how to use all the different workflow solutions.
-You only need to learn the syntax for the one you plan to use!
-Regardless, the behavior is relatively similar across all of them.

-## Background

-    To help enable interoperability between workflow engines, quacc offers a unified set of decorators: [`#!Python @job`](https://quantum-accelerators.github.io/quacc/reference/quacc/utils/wflows.html#quacc.utils.wflows.job), [`#!Python @flow`](https://quantum-accelerators.github.io/quacc/reference/quacc/utils/wflows.html#quacc.utils.wflows.flow), and [`#!Python @subflow`](https://quantum-accelerators.github.io/quacc/reference/quacc/utils/wflows.html#quacc.utils.wflows.subflow).
+    The wrapped function gets a new keyword argument, `decorator_kwargs``, that can be used to modify the workflow engine decorator keyword arguments even after the quacc-decorated function has been imported.
+The wrapped (i.e. undecorated) function can also be stripped of its decorator by calling the `.__wrapped__` attribute if desired.

 === "Covalent ⭐"